Tips On Adding Spices To Baby Food Recipes

 > Coriander – Both in the herb and powdered spice form, coriander can be added to garnish soups and lentils, giving it an appealing flavor.
 Coriander also prevents gastric issues and has anti-septic properties.

 > Cinnamon – A pinch of cinnamon can be added to apple yogurt and rice puddings that your Lil’ one will find delicious.
 Added bonus – anti-bacterial properties and digestion boost.

 > Mint – Adding 3-4 mint leaves in yogurt treats skin infections and improves digestion.
 This refreshing spice relieves stomach aches, too!

 > Cardamom – A pinch of cardamom in phirnis (puddings) and yogurt will improve your child’s dental hygiene and digestion, while also preventing colds and coughs.

-We hope these tips will make it easier for you to make your Lil’ one’s world more flavourful and enriching.
+We hope these baby food recipe tips will make it easier for you to make your Lil’ one’s world more flavourful and enriching.
 Comment below and let us know!